Isn’t Poly Unnatural?

 Poly people are always talking about ways to defeat jealousy.
 Isn’t that just conditioning yourself to accept something unnatural?

-This is an honest question thatseveral people have asked me as an objection to polyamory.
+Hand to god, several people have asked me this question, as if it’s some sort of objection to polyamory.
 If being able to function in a relationship requires that you work hard to overcome an emotion like jealousy, doesn’t that mean you’re simply trying to desensitize yourself to a perfectly natural and reasonable feeling, and that polyamory really isn’t a natural choice?

 Polyamorous people talk a lot about jealousy partly because it’s something that we get asked about a lot, and partly because, yes, it’s a perfectly normal emotion we’ve all faced at some point in time.
-And honestly, if all you feel is jealousy in a polyamorous relationship–if all you do is fight against your emotions all the time, and there’s no joy in polyamory for you–maybe it’s really not the right relationship choice.
+And honestly, if all you feel is jealousy in a polyamorous relationship—if all you do is fight against your emotions all the time, and there’s no joy in polyamory for you–maybe it’s really not the right relationship choice for you.
 It’s okay to be monogamous.
-It’s okay not to want to be in plural relationships if that model isn’t a good fit.
+It’s okay not to want to be in plural relationships if that isn’t a good fit for you.
 If you see nothing but struggle in polyamory, and there’s no upside, hey, don’t be polyamorous!

 Jealousy isn’t a polyamorous issue.
-Monogamous people can and do feel jealousy, too.
+It’s not like monogamous people never feel jealous.
 Developing tools to deal with jealousy makes everyone’s life better, regardless of whether you’re monogamous or not.

 Ah, but it’s not the same if you’re monogamous!
 You’re not letting your partner shag other people!